 Selyse married Stannis in either 286 AC or 287 AC.
 During their wedding Stannis's elder brother, King Robert I Baratheon, deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
 Delena became pregnant and gave birth to a boy, Edric Storm.
 Selyse later said to her husband that because of this they were cursed and they had no sons.

 A Clash of Kings

-When Stannis sails for Storm's End, he leaves Selyse and her uncle Axell on Dragonstone.
-Selyse's influence on her husband becomes greater after Renly Baratheon is killed and Selyse's family goes over to Stannis.
-Lord Alester Florent becomes Stannis' Hand of the King and Selyse's brother Ser Imry Florent leads his fleet.
-Their hopes are shattered when the fleet is destroyed on the Blackwater Bay.
+When Stannis sails for Storm's End, he leaves Selyse and her uncle, Ser Axell Florent, on Dragonstone.
+Selyse's influence on her husband becomes greater after Renly Baratheon is killed at Storm's End and Selyse's family from House Florent go over to Stannis.
+Selyse's brother, Ser Imry Florent, leads his fleet.
+Their hopes are shattered when the fleet is destroyed during the Battle of the Blackwater.

 A Storm of Swords

 After the Battle of the Blackwater and the subsequent flight by Stannis's forces to Dragonstone, Stannis remains enclosed in the Stone Drum, unwilling to speak with anyone.
-Selyse, with the help of her uncle, Lord Alester Florent, holds court during Stannis's self-imposed silence.
-Selyse tries to help Melisandre persuade Stannis to sacrifice Edric Storm.
-The sacrifice of Edric Storm would supposedly wake the Stone Dragon statue on Dragonstone.
-Davos Seaworth prevents and has the boy shipped off to the Free Cities.
-Davos instead advises that the real enemy is in the North.
-Stannis agrees and travels with Selyse and most of his remaining army to the Wall and defeats the invading Free Folk.
+Selyse, with the help of her uncle, Lord Alester Florent, now the Hand of the King, holds court during Stannis's self-imposed silence.
+Alester is later imprisoned for treason, however.

 A Feast for Crows